AMEX: Android Multi-annotation Expo Dataset for Mobile GUI Agents: Related Work

-\textbf{GUI-Control Agents.} Recent advancements have leveraged the extensive world knowledge and robust embodied capabilities of Large Language Models (LLMs)~\cite{anil2023palm, gu2023mamba, gur2022understanding, huang2024language, jiang2023mistral, touvron2023llama} for complex task planning and reasoning within GUIs.
-A notable approach involves employing business-level generalist models like GPT-4v directly as GUI-control agents.
-Works~\cite{yang2023appagent, zheng2024gpt} have utilized these models, employing extensive prompt engineering to guide the LLM in executing complex tasks.
-However, the effectiveness of these methods is inherently limited by the capabilities of the available generalist MLLMs~\cite{dai2024instructblip, li2024multimodal, liu2024visual, wang2023cogvlm} and requires meticulous prompt design to achieve optimal results.
-Alternatively, another research line focuses on fine-tuning smaller LLMs on GUI-specific datasets to imbue them with domain-specific knowledge, thereby enhancing their operational efficiency.
-For example, CogAgent~\cite{hong2023cogagent} enhances performance in GUI-related tasks by integrating a high-resolution cross-module that fuses image features from various levels.
-Similarly, MobileAgent~\cite{ding2024mobileagent} improves sample handling and structuring of input data to make it more consistent and LLM-friendly.
-Auto-UI~\cite{zhan2023you} utilizes a multimodal encoder-decoder language model based on T5 and BLIP and CoCo-Agent~\cite{ma2024comprehensive} takes element OCR layouts as additional input to enhance the performance.
-Expanding beyond traditional mobile phone GUI domains, recent studies~\cite{wu2024copilot, zhang2024ufo} are exploring the potential of LLM-Agents in operating system-level task execution.
+~\cite{wang2023enabling} first starts to apply Large Language Model (LLM) on GUI, but it remains on tasks only interacted on single page, which are more like question-answer tasks rather than end-to-end instructional tasks.
+Recent advancements have leveraged the extensive world knowledge and robust embodied capabilities of LLMs~\cite{gu2024mamba, gur-etal-2023-understanding, touvron2023llama} for task planning and reasoning.
+Works~\cite{yang2023appagent, pmlr-v235-zheng24e} have utilized business-level models (e.g., GPT-4V), employing extensive prompt engineering to guide the LLM in executing complex tasks.
+The effectiveness of these methods requires a meticulous prompt design to achieve optimal results.
+Alternatively, another research line focuses on fine-tuning smaller LLMs on GUI-specific datasets to imbue them with domain-specific knowledge.
+For example, CogAgent~\cite{hong2024cogagent} enhances performance in GUI-related tasks by integrating a high-resolution cross-module that fuses image features from various levels.
+CoCo-Agent~\cite{ma2024coco} and \textsc{AndroidControl}~\cite{li2024androidcontrol}, unlike other agents taking only screenshots as input, use element layouts from accessibility trees or view hierarchy as additional input to enhance the performance.
+However, still many apps don't support accessibility information or only provide very little of that.